pianomanfrazier/techblog/content/post/drafts/introduction-to-algebraic-data-types.md

 })
 ```

-caseOf statements for
+Here are the docs of `caseOf` statements for
 - Either https://gigobyte.github.io/purify/adts/Either#caseOf
 - Maybe https://gigobyte.github.io/purify/adts/Maybe#caseOf

 When I first encountered ADT in Elm it looked so foreign.
-Once I got used to using them and seeing I wished that every language I used had them.
+Once I got used to them I wished that every language I used had them.
 The compiler now becomes your best friend.

 You can get fancier with TypeScript that I did in this post to get something closer to Elms ADTs using *union types*.
 See https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types TypeScript also has *type guards* that aid in handling these types.